 The first time I blogged, it was because I thought I had something to say about being in a woman’s circle and I wanted to share how important that felt to my life, but after a short while, I ran out of things to say.

-The second time I blogged, I wrote about the incarcerated women to whom I teach creative writing.
+The second time I blogged, I wrote about the incarcerated women to whom I taught creative writing.
 Those stories also had a limit and often felt too weighty to even record.
 After some of my classes at the jail, I just soaked all the stories away in a hot bath.
-Even a summer of writing about just that and only that in a book proposal, became an unraveling weaving without hope of a final form.
+Even a summer of writing a book proposal about that, became an unraveling without hope of a final form.